 - W8 — Feather Hi-Stainless (Japan) — queued

 Note: this is the standard Hi-Stainless (black tin), not the Platinum variant (blue tin).
-The cluster review will differentiate the two products explicitly. - W9 — Iridium Super / Wizamet (Russia, P&G) — queued
+The cluster compatibility test will differentiate the two products explicitly. - W9 — Iridium Super / Wizamet (Russia, P&G) — queued

 Note: Wizamet Super Iridium is the official successor to the legendary Polsilver Super Iridium — same factory, same recipe, different label. - W10 — Derby Premium (Turkey) — queued